makersacademy/alexa-ruby-course/modules/5/walkthrough.md

 ### Defining a multi-stage conversation

-#### 4. Define a `StartPizzaOrder` intent in the Alexa Developer Portal, with no slots.
-The `StartPizzaOrder` intent should have a single Utterance: "StartPizzaOrder new pizza".
+#### 4. Define a `StartPizzaOrder` intent in the Alexa Developer Portal, with one Utterance: "StartPizzaOrder new pizza".

 You can jump directly to this step by forking from [this commit](https://github.com/sjmog/pizza_buddy/commit/b151b1e90e3d01aabf889721a45bf5e8db2fd0ea).